 Note: Field history increases beyond your current limits require purchasing the Field Audit Trail add-on following the Spring '15 release.
 When the add-on subscription is enabled, your field history storage is changed to reflect the retention policy associated with the offering.
-If your org was created prior to June 2011 and your field history limits remain static, Salesforce commits to retain your field history without a limit.
-If your org was created after June 2011 and you decide not to purchase the add-on, field history is retained for a maximum of 18 months.
+If your org was created before June 2011 and your field history limits remain static, Salesforce commits to retain your field history without a limit.
+If your org was created after June 2011 and you decide not to purchase the add-on, field history is guaranteed to be retained for 18 months.